GitJernej/Breakout-clone/README.md

 - more polishing

 ###Upcomming changes
+* comming soon :)

+######Lessons learned:
+- Don't fix what's not broken.
+- Don't reinvent the wheel, "borrow" the blueprint and make your own!

+###Change notes

+v0.3
-* temporary options window (foundation for later)
+* rough options window
-* game over text message
+* game over/win text message with total score
-* win message
-* refactored the textures and atlases to be less wasteful
+* refactored the code for textures and atlases to be less wasteful
 * reworked colision detection
+ * ball does not teleport anymore
+ * more accurate colision detection (can destroy multiple blocks at the same time)
-* set up foundation for power-ups
+* power-ups
  * short/long pad
  * extra life
  * speed up/down